-Choose Reporting > Scheduled Reports .
-Select the check boxes corresponding to the reports that you want to delete.
-To remove all scheduled reports, select the All check box.
-Delete and Commit Changes.
-Archived versions of deleted reports are not deleted.
+( Choose Reporting > Scheduled Reports.
+Select the check boxes corresponding to the reports that you want to delete. - To remove all scheduled reports, select the All check box.
+Delete and Commit Changes. - Aughived vancions of deleted naments are not deleted İ Archived versions of deleted reports are not deleted.